On this page

 Attendance Allowance and Disability Living Allowance/Personal Independence Payment

 There are, however, two important exceptions: Attendance Allowance (AA) and Disability Living Allowance (DLA) care component or Personal Independence Payment (PIP) daily living component.

 These benefits are payable for only four weeks when you enter residential accommodation on a permanent basis and are not fully self-funding.
 Although these benefits are ignored for the purposes of Pension Credit and Income Support calculations, they are taken into account when assessing entitlement to social services assistance unless you are only entering care on a temporary basis.
 In this case, Attendance Allowance, DLA (care component), PIP (daily living component) is disregarded.

 If you get the mobility component of DLA or PIP, you will be able to keep getting this in a care home.
 If you receive Savings Credit, you will be able to keep up to £5.75 per week of it (£8.60 if a couple) which will be added to your personal expenses allowance.

 Self-funders, those who are paying for their own services, can keep their DLA, PIP or AA benefit even if they move into care on a permanent basis.

-The Health and Social Services Executive (HSSE) advises that a Trust must arrange to provide care in your preferred accommodation, provided the accommodation:
+The Trust must arrange to provide care in your preferred accommodation, provided the accommodation:

 - Is available and suitable to your needs